-- Risk Management Policy and Strategy formally approved and adopted and is reviewed and updated on a regular basis; - Risk Management Policy and Strategy: - Risk based internal Audit Strategy and Annual Plan; - Audit reports and management actions reported to the Authority Meeting; - Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption; - · Confidential Reporting Policy in place and promoted; - Audit reports and management actions reported to the Authority Meeting; - Annual assurance and summary of activities reported to the Authority Meeting and included in Annual Governance Statement: - The terms of reference for the Authority Meeting include Internal and External Audit matters and matters relating to the Authority's Corporate Governance Framework including the Annual Governance Statement and the Annual Governance Report; - The Budget Monitoring Group involving Members meets quarterly to discuss financial arrangements and assess the effectiveness of the control measures in place.
+- Risk Management Policy and Strategy formally approved and adopted and is reviewed and updated on a regular basis; - Risk Management Policy and Strategy; - Risk based internal Audit Strategy and Annual Plan; - Audit reports and management actions reported to the Authority Meeting; - Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption; - · Confidential Reporting Policy in place and promoted; - Audit reports and management actions reported to the Authority Meeting; - Annual assurance and summary of activities reported to the Authority Meeting and included in Annual Governance Statement; - The terms of reference for the Authority Meeting include Internal and External Audit matters and matters relating to the Authority's Corporate Governance Framework including the Annual Governance Statement and the Annual Governance Report; - The Budget Monitoring Group involving Members meets regularly to discuss financial arrangements and assess the effectiveness of the control measures in place.

-- The Authority Meeting received the 2019/20 Internal Audit Annual Report.
+- The Authority Meeting received the 2021/22 Internal Audit Annual Report.
 The overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating in the Authority was that it provides Substantial Assurance.
 No reliance was placed on the work of other assurance bodies in reaching that opinion.
 There were also no significant control weaknesses which, in the opinion of the Head of Internal Audit need to be considered for inclusion in the Annual Governance Statement.
-However, the opinion was qualified in light of the current coronavirus pandemic and the impact of this on the Authority. - Out of 7 areas reviewed in 2019/20 4 were given a high level of assurance and 3 a substantial level of assurance. - The Authority Meeting approved the Internal Audit Plan for 2020/21. - The Authority meeting received the Internal Audit Reports and recommendations and proposed management action to address the issues raised. - The Risk Management Policy and Strategy has been approved and adopted and is reviewed and updated on a regular basis.
+However, the opinion was qualified by noting that Covid-19 had continued to affect the Authority over the last year, with a consequential impact on business operations and controls.
+While the work of Internal Audit was directed to the areas that were most at risk or provide most value for the Authority not all areas affected by the Covid-19 pandemic had been reviewed. - Out of 6 areas reviewed in 2021/22 5 were given a substantial level of assurance and 1 was given a reasonable level of assurance. - The Authority Meeting approved the Internal Audit Plan for 2022/23. - The Authority meeting received the Internal Audit Reports and recommendations and proposed management action to address the issues raised. - The Risk Management Policy and Strategy has been approved and adopted and is reviewed and updated on a regular basis.
 Risk is monitored quarterly by the Authority. - The Authority has a risk based Internal Audit Strategy and Annual Plan agreed by the Authority Meeting.
-Audit report findings and details of action taken in response are considered by the Authority with the Internal Auditor present to address any questions and/or concerns. - Both the Internal and External Auditors have direct access to Members. - The Risk Management Policy and Strategy has been approved and adopted and is reviewed and updated on a regular basis.
-Risk is monitored quarterly by the Authority. - The Authority has a risk based Internal Audit Strategy and Annual Plan agreed by the Audit Resources
+Audit report findings and details of action taken in response are considered by the Authority with the Internal Auditor present to address any questions and/or concerns. - The Risk Management Policy and Strategy has been approved and adopted and is reviewed and updated on a regular basis.
+Risk is monitored quarterly by the Authority. - The Authority has a risk based Internal Audit Strategy and Annual Plan agreed by the Authority.

-- and Performance Committee (In future it will be the Authority).
 Audit report findings and details of action taken in response are considered by the Authority with the Internal Auditor present to address any questions and/or concerns. - Both the Internal and External Auditors have direct access to Members.